Law - Political Science - Administration

 Professional integration

-Graduates of the Master 2 Droit Notarial will most often work in the legal sector, but may also apply their skills in the financial and real estate sectors.
+Holders of a Master 2 in Notarial Law will most often work in the legal sector, but they may also apply their skills in the financial and real estate sectors.

-- holder of a notarial office (position subject to acquisition of this office or the creation of a notarial office by competition)
+- holder of a notarial office (position subject to acquisition of this office or the award of a notarial office through competitive examination)

-- asset manager in a specialized banking department
+- asset manager within a specialized banking department

-- asset manager in a specialized insurance department
+- asset manager within a specialized insurance department

-- lawyer in a property development company or real estate agency
+- lawyer in a real estate development company or real estate agency

 Read more